 For one, a prerequisite of archival quality prints is that they be done on printers capable of printing at least at 300 dpi (dots per inch).

-More important is the type of inks used.
+More important are the type of inks used.
 Again, take a look at the canvas print in the image above.

 The inkjet printers we use at home/ office use dye-based inks.
 They may look reasonably nice but unfortunately begin to deteriorate the minute they leave the printer.

-Pigment-based inks on the other hand, used in giclee printing, are far superior and estimated to remain true for hundreds of years… yes, you read right… hundreds of years!
+Pigment-based inks used in giclee printing on the other hand are far superior and estimated to remain true for hundreds of years.
+Yes, you read right… hundreds of years!

 Also, most archival printing is done on printers using at least 6, usually upto 12 or more, separate ink colors and shades of black and grey.
 All this contributes to reproducing subtle detail, contrast and levels of black that your regular run of the mill printer simply cannot match.